-Choosing the right childcare to suit your families can be a problem for Working Parents.
+Choosing the right childcare to suit your family can be a problem for Working Parents.
 It is important to get it right as good childcare provides you with peace of mind and your child with an enriching learning environment.
 Here are some tips on choosing childcare:

-Selecting the Right Childcare:
+Selecting the Right Childcare

 You know your child best and know what kind of childcare will suit your child and meet your family’s needs.
 There are regulations in place for most types of childcare which set minimum standards and aim to ensure that the child’s interests come first.
 Early Years’ Social Workers in the Health and Social Services Trusts are responsible for the monitoring and inspection of childcare services.

 - What hours do I work and are they regular?

 - Would I prefer childcare located close to home, work, school?

 - How will I pick up and drop off my children?

 - Are my needs likely to change in the near future?

 - If so, how will I make certain my child’s routine isn’t disturbed?

 Points to consider: